Aligned-Design/aligned_postd_1125/docs/phases/README.md

-# Implementation Phases
+# POSTD Implementation Phases

+> **Status:** ✅ Active Reference – This document tracks all implementation phases for POSTD.
+All phases listed here are completed.
+> **Last Updated:** 2025-01-20

-This directory contains documentation for each phase of the Aligned AI implementation journey, tracking progress, decisions, and feature completions.
+This directory contains documentation for each phase of the POSTD implementation journey, tracking progress, decisions, and feature completions.

 ## Phase Overview